 Angkor – Site of a network of successive ancient cities from 9th to 16th centuries, across an area of 401 square km.
 With over 150 significant monuments, this Unesco’s World Heritage site since 1992 is the crown jewel of the Khmer civilisation.

 Angkor Wat – Name of the most preserved temple.
-It means “City which became a Pagoda”.
+It means “Buddhist Monastery in the city”.
 It was built by Suryavarman II in the early 12th century as the Capital and the State Temple.
 With its broad moat, the total area of Ankgor Wat is almost 200 hectares.
 Dedicated to Vishnu, this temple is the largest religious monument ever constructed.

 Angkor Thom – Largest city in Angkor whose name means “Great City” spans 900 hectares.
 It was the Capital of the Khmer Empire since the late 12th century, founded by the famous King Jayavarman VII.
 Within are several temples (notably the Bayon at its center, and the Baphuon) as well as the Royal Palace.

 Plan your trip carefully to ensure the quality of visits and to have great memories of Angkor.
 Peak season is November to March, which means cool, dry days but large crowds.
 June to October is quieter, but also hot and potentially wet.

 - A one-day visit allows you to see the highlights of the most famous temples but not more.

 - Three days are enough to visit all the major temples and a few minor ones.

 - Seven days are sufficient to really explore the major temples, visit many of the minor structures, experience some activities and take time to explore the countryside and villages as well.